Yeshoa/FFC-Official-Website/README.md

  - ⛔️**Elaborate the Matches page (by slug)**_discarded: too heavy for deploy_ &nbsp;&nbsp;&nbsp;&nbsp;Collection by markdown DONE✅.
 Page should show all the match info: [Example](https://www.promiedos.com.ar/game/borussia-dortmund-vs-real-madrid/ebcejgh)

-- [ ] **Create "sign up" form**
-&nbsp;&nbsp;&nbsp;&nbsp;A simple form to join the FFC (email submission only, not user login).
-Previously done with Google Forms.
-(Keep the google form as alternative).
-Also it should be an "update info" for already registered teams.

 - [ ] **Add "Sponsor Registration" page**
 &nbsp;&nbsp;&nbsp;&nbsp;Link to this form from the navbar.
 Name, Logo and... what else?.